cardinalby/github-action-ts-run-api/docs/run-result.md

 _**ONLY** for `asyncFn` and `syncFn` targets_

 Contains a value returned by a tested function.
+In case of `asyncFn` target, it's a value that promise was fulfilled with.

 ### 🔸 `spawnResult`

 _**ONLY** for JS file and Docker targets_

-Contains a result of `spawnSync` operation:
+Contains a result of a spawning of child process:
-* spawning child node process for JS file targets
+* node process for JS file targets
-* execution `docker run` for Docker target
+* `docker run` for Docker target

 ### 🔸 `buildSpawnResult`

 _**ONLY** for Docker target_

-Contains a result of `spawnSync` operation of `docker build`.
+Contains a result of spawning of `docker build`.
 After a second and subsequent `run()` calls can be `undefined`, because image id has been cached.

 ### 🔸 `isSuccessBuild`